-- to help lower high cholesterol and triglyceride levels (together with dietary changes) - in people who have coronary heart disease (CHD) - in people with a high risk of CHD (e.g. diabetes, stroke or other blood vessel disease)
+- to help lower cholesterol and triglyceride levels - in people who have coronary heart disease (CHD) - in people with a high risk of CHD (e.g. diabetes, a history of stroke, or other blood vessel disease)

-Simvastatin can reduce the risk of a heart attack or stroke, and can reduce the need for hospitalisation due to angina.
+Simvastatin can reduce the risk of a heart attack or stroke, reduce the need for surgery to increase blood flow to the heart, and can reduce the need for hospitalisation due to angina.